-The City of Bellevue's One City Initiative, is a philosophy to encourage interdepartmental collaboration and innovation, to reduce silos and encourage leveraging economies of scale.
+The City of Bellevue's One City Initiative is a philosophy to encourage interdepartmental collaboration and innovation, to reduce silos, and encourage leveraging economies of scale.
 The Environmental Stewardship Initiative (ESI) is a model example of this philosophy, as the planning and implementation will involve collaboration throughout city government.
 Some interdepartmental teams already exist to advance key focus areas in the plan, such as tree canopy, and new opportunities for collaboration will likely arise to implement the plan.

-Two departments will spearhead implementation efforts by establishing two teams to oversee implementation at the community-level and within municipal operations (see action M.C.1.3).
+Two departments will spearhead implementation efforts by establishing teams to oversee implementation at the community-level and within municipal operations (see action M.C.1.3).
 In Community Development, the Environmental Stewardship Program will lead the "Stewardship Team" in community-level sustainability.
-In Finance and Asset Management, the Resource Conservation Management (RCM) Program will focus on working with departments to implement actions related to municipal operations.
-The ESI planning team involved in developing the plan will evolve and transition to focusing on implementing the plan, and embedding the plan actions into their annual work programs.
+In Finance and Asset Management, the Resource Conservation Management Program will focus on working with departments to implement actions related to municipal operations.
+The ESI planning team involved in developing the plan will evolve and transition to focusing on implementing the plan and embedding the plan actions into their annual work programs.

-COMMUNITY ENGAGEMENT AND PARTNERSHIPS
+COMMUNITY ENGAGEMENT AND PUBLIC-PRIVATE PARTNERSHIPS

 Much of Bellevue's goals will be achieved by working directly with local communities, businesses, schools, and partner organizations.
-The city acknowledges that in order to make progress towards our goals, we must continue to engage with our community and build partnerships with organizations to work collaboratively to achieve our goals.
+The city acknowledges that in order to make progress towards our goals, we must continue to engage with our community and build partnerships with organizations to work collaboratively.
 The city has a rich history of collaborating with community organizations and the business community on efforts ranging from community home repair projects to a pilot project designed to activate Bellevue's downtown pedestrian corridor, the Grand Connection.
-The city will also aim to help build capacity of partner organizations to fulfill their missions which align with the Environmental Stewardship goals.
+A number of the major employers in Bellevue also have ambitious climate and sustainability goals, and the city will strive to create public private partnership opportunities to achieve shared goals with the business community.
+In addition, the city will aim to support capacity building of emerging nonprofit and volunteer environmental organizations to foster community partnerships with organizations which can support the achievement of the Environmental Stewardship Plan goals.

 In order to meet the goals and targets in the plan, the city must ensure buy-in from local businesses and organizations.
-Without proper outreach and education, the impact of regulations and policies can be significant-especially on people of color, and low-income and small business communities.
+Without proper outreach and education, the impact of regulations and policies can be significant-especially on people of color and low-income and small business communities.
 To avoid potential risks around affordability, Bellevue will expand its local partnerships and prioritize education and outreach before implementing significant policy.
-The city can work together with its residents and businesses take advantage of incentives, remove regulations inhibiting new technology, streamline permitting, and help with up-front financing.
+The city will work together with its residents and businesses to take advantage of incentives, remove regulations inhibiting new technology, streamline permitting, and provide assistance to residents and businesses.